DETAILED ACTION

 Zhu teaches “sporting event” (Zhu fig. 1, page 52, section III, attack event extraction performed on input broadcast soccer video of a soccer game (sporting event)).

-Therefore, taking the teachings of Salzmann and Gu together as a whole, it would have been obvious to a PHOSITA before the effective filing date of the claimed invention to have modified the model of Salzmann to include diffusion and thus be a diffusion model as disclosed by Gu at least because doing so would allow for predicting trajectories with a flexible indeterminacy that is capable of adapting to dynamic environment.
-See Gu page 17093, left column.
+Further, taking the teachings of Salzmann and Zhou together as a whole, it would have been obvious to a “PHOSITA” before the effective filing date of the claimed invention to have modified the event data processing teachings of Salzmann with the processing as disclosed above by Zhou at least because doing so would allow for multi-modal motion generation with high diversity.
+See Zhou page 2, left column.

 Further, taking the teachings of Salzmann as modified by Gu and Zhu together as a whole, it would have been obvious to a PHOSITA before the effective filing date of the claimed invention to have modified the pedestrian event data and LIDAR data of Salzmann to be sporting event data of the sporting event as disclosed by Zhu at least because doing so would allow for discovering tactic patterns amongst professional athletes, in order to improve team performance during a game.
 See Zhu abstract, section I.